sundevista/local-quotes/README.md

 the quote, that reloads every day automatically.
 I have a lot of quotes those written myself, so I wanted plugin that allows to create lists of quotes and simple way to insert them with specified interval, from seconds to years.

-You can create daily note, 'every minute' quote and everything that you need.
-For now, quote need to reopen block quote for reload, I'm trying to find a way to solve it.

 ## 🗒️ Quote listing
 It's a simple way to collect your quotes.
 Just surround quote's author's name with